StevenRKerr/personal_website/_posts/2022-01-17-What is vaccine effectiveness.md

 <h4>  Hazard ratio </h4>

-The hazard ratio is similar to the rate ratio, except that it takes into account the number of people who are susceptible to an event at any given time.
-So the rate ratio just compares the event rate in all the vaccinated and unvaccinated, whereas the hazard ratio compares the event rate amongst only those who are susceptible to an event in the vaccinated and unvaccinated.
-A key difference is that, for example, people who die during the observation period are removed from the calculation of hazard ratios, but not rate ratios.
+The hazard rate is the instantaneous value of the rate.
+So, for example, if a car spends one hour doing 50mph and one hour doing 100mph, its average speed would be \\( \frac{100 + 50}{2} = 75 \\), whereas its instantenous speed would initially be 50 and then 100.
 Hazard ratios can be estimated using <a href="https://en.wikipedia.org/wiki/Proportional_hazards_model" target="_blank">proportional hazards models</a>.
 This gives our third definition of vaccine effectiveness,

 $$ \mathrm{VE} = 1-  \mathrm{Hazard \; ratio}.$$

-Hazard ratios and risk ratios should be aproximately equivalent if there aren't many people who cease being susceptible to an event in the observation period.
+Hazard ratios and risk ratios should be aproximately equivalent if the hazard rate doesn't vary much over the study period.

 <h4>  Odds ratio </h4>